You are here

 - “Taking the Pulse of Our Planet” (not ‘the Planet’) is our tag line.

-- Phenology is the study of the seasonal plant and animal life cycle events, including the flowering of plants, ripening of fruit, the emergence of insects, and migration of birds.
+- Phenology is the study of the timing of seasonal plant and animal life cycle events, including the flowering of plants, ripening of fruit, the emergence of insects, and migration of birds.

 The USA-NPN has made the following copyright-free images available to our media and outreach partners.
 Please do credit the photographer.
 Click on a thumbnail to view and download a high resolution version.